mehmetilker/aspnetcore-mvc-starter/README.md

 Solution template aims providing better approach insteading of standart template while making easy understanding and comprehension of developing loosyl coupled solution.

 Standart template creates confusion on the using of;
   -Membership/Identity library: Developed on Asp.net namespace and it looks inseperable from web project.
   -Data Context
   -Dependecy Injection : Gives examples only on Message service.
+  -Testing